npalm/graphql-slides-20180913/markdown/graphql.md

 !SLIDE
 ### GraphQL Queries : Arguments

-In REST you pas a single set of argument as query parameters in GraphQL **every field and nested object** can get its own set.
+In REST you pass a single set of arguments as query parameters in GraphQL **every field and nested object** can get its own set.

 <pre class="fragment"><code>
 {                       {